Roja Kootam: Soundtrack

 The soundtrack was composed by Bharadwaj.
 The songs were received well by the audience and were chartbusters.

 Reception

 Chennai Online wrote "In his debut film 'Sollamale' Sasi had revealed a lot of promise as a director with novel ideas and a fresh narrative style.
 But there's only glimpses of it here!".
 The Hindu wrote "Oscar Films 'Roja Koottam' has a refreshing lead pair — Srikanth and Bhumika.
 It is a routine romantic sojourn all right but there is an attempt at being different".
+Cinesouth wrote "The story that proceeds with lots of twists and turns in the first-half, limps pretty badly during the second half due to Sasi's mistakes. [..]
+The story forcefully reminds one of Shajahan & Poove Unakkaga. sasi's previous 'Sollamalae' had a very strong, uniform screenplay throughout the film.
+It also had life.
+But, this film hadn't strained all that much.
+The story is very predictable during the second half.
+But, what's tragic is the bumpy ride the film takes in that path.
+Still, the movie manages to run at a happy, lively pace".